andela-aonawale/Virtual-Tourist/README.md

 ## Getting started
 1. Clone the sample app repository to your computer.
-2. Double click on GeoMinders.xcodeproj to launch XCode.
+2. Double click on Virtual Tourist.xcodeproj to launch XCode.
 3. Choose the application target and run!

 ## Build Requirements